madjaqk/cyoa/README.md

 [C] Demand more information about the accident/situation on the station
 [D] Say nothing, just watch where this goes.
 [E] Something else

+_[C]_

+**"What type of accident?" you ask.**

+**Eventually Richard speaks up.
+"We set up a detector to measure and catalogue the omicron particles coming out of the micropulsar.
+It was fine for the first two weeks, but then...
+I don't know.
+The readings went crazy.
+Way higher levels than we've ever seen, maybe higher than should be possible.
+And Dyrtle--she was the chief scientist--she assumed it was just a malfunction, so she tried to remove the casing to inspect the wiring, but, but--"  He can't finish the sentence.**

+**Lopez puts his hand on Richard's shoulder.
+"It wasn't a malfunction," he says gently.
+"At least, not before she touched the inside of the machine.
+There's no way she could've known, but her body acted as a...a kind of bridge, we think, for the radiation.
+It spead through the titanium in the station's walls and floors, as far as we can tell.
+Anyone who was directly touching it is...gone."**

+**"So, what," Chrissy asks, "now everyone's dead and you're being haunted?"**

+**No one answers (as has become customary for this lot), until Rocksteady says, "They might not be ghosts."**

+**"It doesn't matter what they are," Sandiego snaps.**

+**"But there really are...somethings...on the station now?"
+Nicky asks.
+"I guess that explains what those are," and he points to the doors at the back of the commissary, where you see...You're not sure, exactly.**

+**They're transparent and a very light red, you can tell, roughly humanoid-shaped, but you can't make out anymore details.
+They're kind of like the afterimages you see after staring at a light for too long, and just like those these things seem to disappear when you try to focus on them.
+Their movements are herky-jerky, like when you watch someone through a strobe light.
+They seem to be beating on a wall or maybe attempting to carve something into it, but just looking too long gives you a headache.**

+**Do you...**
+[A] Run over and introduce yourself
+[B] Run over and try to tackle them
+[C] Pull out your blaster and start firing
+[D] Hold your eyes closed and hope they'll go away
+[E] Something else